NCI-Agency/anet/docs/INSTALL.md

 ## Environment

 - **Hardware**: ANET does not have specific required hardware.
 Hardware recommendations are:
-	- 1x Windows Application Server (50 GB HDD, 16 GB RAM, 4x CPU Cores)
+	- 1x RHEL (7.6 or newer) Application Server (50 GB HDD, 16 GB RAM, 4x CPU Cores)
-	- 1x Microsoft SQL Server (2016 or greater) Database Server.
+	- 1x Microsoft SQL Server (2016 or greater) or Postgres (9.5 or greater, preferably 12 or greater) Database Server.
 - **Software**: Software requirements:
-	- Java JRE 1.8 installed on the Application Server
-	- Administration Privileges to run processes on restricted ports (80/443)
+	- Administration Privileges
 	- Optional: A valid SSL certificate for the domain name of the application server.
 	- Microsoft SQL Server 2016 or greater.
 The MS SQL database should be configured to:
 		- allow connections on a static TCP/IP port `1433`